Lehigh and Susquehanna Railroad

-The Lehigh and Susquehanna Railroad is a defunct railroad that operated in eastern Pennsylvania during the nineteenth and twentieth centuries.
-The company was a subsidiary of the Lehigh Coal & Navigation Company (LC&N), but for much of its lifetime leased by the Central Railroad of New Jersey.
-It was founded in 1837 to carry coal from the North Branch Division of the Pennsylvania Canal to the Lehigh Canal, but would later be extended to the Delaware River at Easton, Pennsylvania.
-It was sold to Conrail in 1976.
+The Lehigh and Susquehanna Railroad is a defunct railroad that operated in eastern Pennsylvania during the 19th and 20th centuries.
+The company was a subsidiary of the Lehigh Coal & Navigation Company (LC&N).
+For much of its lifetime, however, it was leased by the Central Railroad of New Jersey.

+The company was founded in 1837 for the objective of transporting predominantly anthracite coal from the North Branch Division of the Pennsylvania Canal to the Lehigh Canal on the Lehigh River.
+The rail line was later extended to the confluence of the Lehigh and Delaware rivers in Easton, Pennsylvania.

+In 1976, the company was sold to Conrail.

 History

+19th century

-The LC&N chartered the Lehigh and Susquehanna Railroad on March 31, 1837, in order to link the North Branch Division of the Pennsylvania Canal at Wilkes-Barre and the Lehigh Canal at White Haven.
+The Lehigh and Susquehanna Railroad was chartered on March 31, 1837.
+It was created to link the North Branch Division of the Pennsylvania Canal at Wilkes-Barre and the Lehigh Canal at White Haven.
 Construction of the railroad began in 1839 and was completed in 1841.
-The arduous 19.58 mi route required the construction of a tunnel and three inclined planes, including the famed Ashley Planes.
+The arduous 19.58 mi route required the construction of a tunnel and three inclined planes, including the Ashley Planes.

-In 1862, flooding damaged the Lehigh Canal north of Mauch Chunk (now Jim Thorpe).
+In 1862, flooding damaged the Lehigh Canal north of Mauch Chunk in present-day Jim Thorpe.
 The LC&N received permission to extend the L&S south from White Haven to Easton, on the Delaware River.
 Regular passenger service to Easton began on February 3, 1868.
 New bridges over the Lehigh and Delaware Rivers on March 16 completed the line into Phillipsburg, New Jersey, with connections to the Belvidere Delaware Railroad, Central Railroad of New Jersey (CNJ), and Morris and Essex Railroad.

-With the completion of the L&S, the Easton-Phillipsburg area became a major rail hub.
+With the completion of the L&S, the Easton-Phillipsburg area of the Lehigh Valley region of eastern Pennsylvania became a major rail hub.

 The Lehigh Valley Railroad ran along the south side of the Lehigh River and then across the Delaware.
 The CNJ and Morris and Essex handled its coal traffic between Easton and New York.
 The L&S ran parallel to the Lehigh Valley, north of the river.
-The CNJ, in addition to its connections with the L&S and Lehigh Valley, forwarded traffic from the Delaware, Lackawanna and Western Railroad (DL&W) in New Jersey.
+In addition to its connections with the L&S and Lehigh Valley, the CNJ forwarded traffic from the Delaware, Lackawanna and Western Railroad (DL&W) in New Jersey.
 This complex state of affairs was upset in 1868 when the DL&W leased the Morris and Essex, giving it direct access to the Delaware River and undermining the CNJ's position.
 The CNJ responded on March 31, 1871, by leasing the L&S. This gave the CNJ direct access to the coal fields in the Wyoming Valley.